 1. Allow time for your piano student to simply be upset.
 We often make the mistake of attempting to sweep away feelings that are uncomfortable for children when it’s actually okay for them to be sad.
 Telling them not to be upset, or making them feel as though they shouldn’t be feeling what they’re feeling does nothing but add to their emotional turmoil.

 2. Don’t ignore the obvious.
 If you attempt to sweep the unfortunate incident under the rug by ignoring it, you’ll leave your piano student feeling confused.
-But you don’t need to launch into a counselling session either.
-A brief squeeze of the shoulder or an understanding smile along with a “We’ll talk about it at your lesson this week” makes your student feel cared-for but not pounced-on.
+But you don’t need to launch into a counseling session either.
+A brief squeeze of the shoulder or an understanding smile along with a “We’ll talk about it at your lesson this week” makes your student feel cared-for but not pounced on.

 3. Coach the parents.
 All of my well-meaning attempts at preserving my students’ dignity and willingness to perform ever again can be undone with a well-meaning comment from a parent.
 I always make sure to let the parent know that this is completely normal, that the best thing to do is to be positive about their next opportunity to perform and to avoid any discussions of “What happened?” or “You played it perfectly at home!”